utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting-data.md

 1. In Postman, select **Import** then select the **GitHub** button.

-1. If necessary, confirm your GitHub account and authorize **postmanlabs** to access your repositories.
-Select the **GitHub** button again.
+1. Confirm or sign in to your GitHub account and authorize **postmanlabs** to access your repositories if necessary.

 1. In Postman, select your GitHub organization, repository, and branch, then select **Continue**.

-1. Choose to import TBD
+1. Choose to import your API as a **Postman Collection** or as **OpenAPI 3.0 with a Postman Collection**.

 1. If your repository has an API definition with multiple files, select the files you want to import into Postman, then select **Import**.